-As you can see in Figure 4-7, the field for business or charity (BusinOrCharity) is not indexed.
-There's no point in indexing a field that has only two possible entries; indexing doesn't narrow down the selection enough to be worth it.
+As you can see in Figure 4-7, the field for business or charity (BusinessOrCharity) is not indexed.
+There's no point in indexing a field that has only two possible entries; indexing doesn't narrow down the selection enough to be worth the performance hit you get from adding indexing.